mainio/decidim-module-msad/README.md

 Optionally you can also configure the module with the following options:

+- `:name` - The name of the AD provider.
+Only lowercase characters and underscores are allowed.
+Defaults to "msad" with only a single tenant.
+With multiple tenants, each tenant needs to have an individual distinct name.
 - `:auto_email_domain` - Defines the auto-email domain in case the user's domain is not stored at the federation server.
 In case this is not set (default), emails will not be auto-generated and users will need to enter them manually